Set yourself up for success

 The University of Oxford offers a mixture of scholarships and awards, with a range of eligibility criteria often including the applicant’s country of origin.
 Many Oxford colleges also offer scholarship schemes.

-There are over 1,000 full scholarships available through the University for graduate courses in 2024/25.
+There are more than 1,000 full scholarships available through the University for graduate courses.
 For most of these, your application is automatically considered as soon as you submit your general course application online.
 To find out which scholarships you are eligible for, including those that require additional applications, please visit the University of Oxford's fees and funding pages.

 External funding and scholarship options